Link Search Menu Expand Document

 As mentioned, MDI Basic Training is a public GitHub repository.
 Your first step is to fork it into your GitHub account:

 That’s it!
-You now have your own complete copy of this web page.
+You now have your own complete copy of this web page on GitHub.

 STEP #2 - Clone your fork using VS Code